GabrielEdradan/HMC-Grad/README.md

 ## Features

-- **No Need for Specialized Hardware:** HMC-Grad eliminates the requirement for specialized hardware like OMR scanners, allowing accessibility through common devices such as smartphones equipped with a camera.
+- **No Specialized Hardware:** HMC-Grad eliminates the requirement for specialized hardware like OMR scanners, allowing accessibility through common devices such as smartphones equipped with a camera.

 - **Simplified Answer Sheet Requirements:** Removing the need for custom printed answer sheets, HMC-Grad processes answers on standard yellow notepads.